andersmurphy/andersmurphy-blog/resources/posts/2019-03-09-clojure-sorting.md

 ###Sorting maps by key

-To sort maps by key we use the `sort-by` function, passing the key we want to sort by as an argument.
+To sort maps by key we use the `sort-by` function, passing in the key we want to sort by as an argument.

 ```clojure
 => (sort-by :a [{:a 2 :b 1} {:a 3 :b 1} {:a 1 :b 2}])